khandanisheth/CartShop-E-commerce-Web-App/README.md

 # 🛒 CartShop - MERN Stack E-Commerce App

-CartShop is a **full-stack e-commerce web application** built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+CartShop is a full-stack **e-commerce website** built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It works similar to Flipkart/Amazon where users can browse categories, view product details, add items to their cart or wishlist, and place orders.

-It includes **user and admin dashboards**, allowing customers to browse and purchase products, and admins to manage product categories and product details.
+The project also includes an **admin panel**, where admins can manage product categories and product details (add, edit, delete, upload images).

 ---